Creating longitudinal weights

 If you design your own nonresponse correction I would expect the 'weights' to look different to ours but importantly to lead to largely similar results.
 If you receive a very different result with your own nonresponse correction I would expect that something went wrong in the process.
 Please make sure to incorporate wave 1 weight when designing your own weights.

 If you are using harmonized UKHLS and BHPS data over 20 years I assume you are not using longitudinal data but using cross-sectional data through pooling.
 In this situation you won't achieve much gain from using your own weights in comparison to ours.
 We describe the method of calculating our weights in the User Guide.
 Unfortunately at the moment we do not have a list of variables that go into each model, but please note that over 25 years there will be at least 51 models that led to the weights that you are using - as we calculate weights using the information from the previous wave.

 In post-stratification also be careful to match to the statistics on longitudinal population rather than on cross-sectional population that most government statistics is available for.

 Also, it largely doesn't matter which method you use to construct the correction - as long as the method is correct and all the parts of the nonresponse and unequal selection probabilities are taken into account it should be fine and yield largely the same results.

 Hope this helps,

-Updated by Joseph Woods over 2 years ago
+Updated by Joseph Woods about 4 years ago

 Many thanks Olena.